marcopiraccini/sd-swim/README.md

 ## Notes
 Not yet implemented / supported:
-- Dissemination factor not supported yet.
-The `updatesMaxSize` params set the maximum number of updates sent using piggybacking
-- No control on message size yet
+- No control on message size (yet)
+- Choose the failure detection target using round-robin + random reordering on completing the taversal
+- Updates are sent using a FIFO queue.

 # Usage